rouhu/reminders.pro/README.md

 Technical setup:
 - Created with bolt.diy and AI Claude 3.5 Sonnet
 - Backend: Create Supabase project and enter API key on .env file
 - Frontend: Vue template from codacus.
-To create static files to host anywhere (no nodejs needed) compile the built at Bolt Terminal with command "npm run built" -> upload the files in dist-folder to webroot.
+To create static files to host anywhere (no nodejs needed) compile the build at Bolt Terminal with command "npm run built" -> upload the files in dist-folder to webroot.
 - Signup email smtp setup in supabase for sendgrid
 - PHP file send_reminders.php scheduled with cron job at hosting site (or create supabase edge function to send on a schedule).
 Supabase provides another API key without row level security.